openoms/joininbox/FAQ.md

     ```
     socket.gaierror: [Errno -2] Name or service not known
     ```
-* Remember to use `torify` with the python scripts when connecting remotely through Tor.
+* Remember to use `torsocks` with the python scripts when connecting remotely through Tor.
 Example:
-    `torify wallet-tool.py wallet.jmdat`
+    `torsocks wallet-tool.py wallet.jmdat`

 ## Erase the joinmarket user and the /home/joinmarket folder
 `sudo srm -rf /home/joinmarket/`